 World’s first public net-surplus-energy building

+In accordance with the strict criteria of the PassivHaus standard, the primary energy demand of the town hall for heating, cooling, ventilation, and hot water supply is as low as 45 kilowatt hours per square meter per year—which is only 40 percent of the primary energy demand of comparable modern office buildings.
 A special effort has been made to apply the principle of sustainability to the building as well as to the energy concept.
 The design relies on straightforward technical solutions that are economical to operate.
-The thermal energy required for the building is generated via suction and injection wells and thermal solar panels in combination with heat pumps, while electric energy is generated by photovoltaic panels on the roof and in the facade.
+The energy required for the building is generated via suction and injection wells, and thermal solar panels in combination with heat pumps.
+In addition, electric energy is generated by photovoltaic panels on the roof and in the facade.
 The energy for cooling and heating is obtained from a geothermal installation.
-In addition, thermal mass activation is used for heating, which can be individually controlled in each office.
+Thermal mass activation is used for heating, which can be individually controlled in each office.
 The mechanical ventilation has been enhanced by highly efficient heat recovery.
+The room climate concept of the offices involves thermal mass activation, heating/cooling sails, external solar screening, triple glazing, and mechanical background ventilation with heat recovery, which are all part of the energy-saving concept.
+In addition, users have the benefit of openable ventilation panels which they can use to manually control the room climate by letting in fresh air.
+In the public areas of the citizen’s service center, restaurant, and conference area, the more complex air-conditioning requirements are met with heating and cooling ceiling systems and a partial air-conditioning system with highly efficient heat recovery.

 New ways of working in the citizens’ service center